georgewatson/georgewatson.me/_posts/2019-06-04-object-oriented-processing-of-pdb-files-in-python.md

 equal even if their other properties are not (or undefined).
 The `__contains__` method is defined for residues, so that `if atom in residue` is a valid construct.
-Coordinates can be added and subtracted together, and multiplied or divided by scalars.
+Coördinates can be added and subtracted together, and multiplied or divided by scalars.

 Printing any of the objects (or otherwise casting it to a string) results in a